gohugoio/hugo/content/en/templates/shortcode-templates.md

 {{ end }}
 ```

+{{% note %}}
-A shortcode with content declared via the `.Inner` variable can also be declared without the content and without the closing tag by using the self-closing syntax:
+Any shortcode that calls the `.Inner` method must be closed or self-closed.
+To call a shortcode using the self-closing sytax

 ```go-html-template
 {{</* innershortcode /*/>}}
 ```

-{{% note %}}
-Any shortcode that refers to `.Inner` must be closed or self-closed.

 {{% /note %}}

 #### `.Params`

-The `.Params` variable in shortcodes contains the list parameters passed to shortcode for more complicated use cases.
-You can also access higher-scoped parameters with the following logic:
+The `.Params` method in shortcodes returns the arguments passed to the shortcode for more complicated use cases.
+You can also access higher-scoped arguments with the following logic:

 $.Params
-: these are the parameters passed directly into the shortcode declaration (e.g., a YouTube video ID)
+: these are the arguments passed directly into the shortcode declaration (e.g., a YouTube video ID)

 $.Page.Params
 : refers to the page's parameters; the "page" in this case refers to the content file in which the shortcode is declared (e.g., a `shortcode_color` field in a content's front matter could be accessed via `$.Page.Params.shortcode_color`).

-$.Page.Site.Params
+$.Site.Params
-: refers to global variables as defined in your [site's configuration file][config].
+: refers to parameters defined in your site configuration.

 #### `.IsNamedParams`

-The `.IsNamedParams` variable checks whether the shortcode declaration uses named parameters and returns a boolean value.
+The `.IsNamedParams` method checks whether the shortcode declaration uses named arguments and returns a boolean value.

-For example, you could create an `image` shortcode that can take either a `src` named parameter or the first positional parameter, depending on the preference of the content's author.
+For example, you could create an `image` shortcode that can take either a `src` named argument or the first positional argument, depending on the preference of the content's author.
 Let's assume the `image` shortcode is called as follows:

 ```go-html-template
 {{</* image src="images/my-image.jpg" */>}}